mrismanaziz/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## Dermatologists are always in a hurry.
+They spend all day making rash decisions.